 This website is undergoing a makeover.
 For now, I’d like to share a few thoughts and images of a theme we all know well.

-In February of 1971 I was a kid with a camera.
-A kindly neighbor and master plumber working the Sunday shift on the North Tower said he’d take me to the top of the world.
-It was crisp that early morning and incredibly cold as I recall.
-A harsh wind blew out of the west which made my footing unsure.
-But what did I know?
-I wasn’t scared much; it was thrilling; I was on top of the world.
-At that point in time, The Twin Towers had no skin; they were hardly twins yet.
-It was a kind of skeleton, an astounding gigantic erector set.
-Multiple construction elevators throughout the structure as well as attached to the exterior of the two huge monoliths continually brought tons of building materials to their final destinations for the various tradesman to have at it.
-We were in The North Tower, as high as the 104th floor.
-The vista was amazing.
-The South Tower seemed small at just sixty-six stories.
-The Hudson River had a new shoreline, created with massive amounts of excavated material removed to make space for the WTC foundation and the complex transit system to be installed below.
-Multiple parts of the island’s history had been dug up, enabling the basis for new chapters; what would become Battery Park City and The World Financial Center.
-It was apparent that big ideas and big money had come to monopolize New York.
+As the World Trade Center was on its way up in the 1970′s a neighborhood plumber working the Sunday shift asked if wanted to accompany him to the top of the world.
+He knew I loved taking pictures.
+It was crisp that early morning and increasingly colder as we rode the construction elevator to the 98th floor.
+A harsh wind blew in from the west which made my footing unsteady.
+I was scared but the thrill overrode the fright.
+I was on top of the world.
+At that point in time, the Twin Towers had no skin; they were hardly twins yet.
+They were skeletons, a gigantic erector set.
+Multiple construction elevators throughout the structure as well as strapped to the exterior of the two monoliths brought a massive array of construction materials to their destination on each floor.
+We were in the North Tower, as high as the 104th floor.
+The sights and piercing sounds were stunning.
+Looking down at the South Tower it seemed small at what was then sixty-plus stories.
+The Hudson River had a new shoreline, created with massive amounts of excavated material removed to make space for the WTC foundations, complex transit system and shops to be built below ground level.
+Multiple parts of the island’s history had been dug up, enabling the basis for new chapters; what would become Battery Park City and TheWorld Financial Center.
+Big ideas and big money had come to roost in lower Manhattan.

 I was an inexperienced photographer, clutching my camera doing what I could in the penetrating wind and cold.
 For what may be my favorite photo, my friend Walter held my feet as I lay on the barren cement floor so I could lean over the edge and shoot straight down between the beams that would eventually border the windows running up to the top.
 It was one of too few pictures I took that day.